Rev. Aaron J. Chung

 Gene is an assistant pastor at Exilic Presbyterian Church.
 He was born and raised right across the bridge in New Jersey and earned his BA in History at Columbia.
 He received a Master of Divinity at Westminster Theological Seminary.
 Gene has served in youth ministry for over five years and also loves working with college students and young professionals.
 He spent seven years in Los Angeles where he met his wife, Genie.
 They have three sons, Andy, Caleb, and Nathan.

-Genie is the Director for Exilic Kids, the children's ministry.
-She also serves as the Ministry Coordinator for Exilic.
-Genie graduated from UC Irvine, has her Masters in Education, and is a veteran teacher with over 11 years of experience in teaching elementary schools across California and New Jersey.
+Genie is the Operations Manager for Exilic.
+She also serves as the director for Exilic Kids, the children's ministry.
+Genie graduated from UC Irvine, has her Masters in Education from Biola University, and is a veteran teacher with over 11 years of experience in teaching elementary schools across California and New Jersey.
 She was also a children's ministry director for three years in Los Angeles, CA.

 Heidi is the Exilic College Ministry Director.
 Originally from Minnesota, Heidi moved to New York City in 2014 after graduating from Cornell University.
 She currently works as a consultant and attends Reformed Theological Seminary.
 In her spare time, Heidi enjoys playing sports, trying her hand at cooking, and exploring the different flavors of New York.